-Persons needing diabetes self-management include, persons with prediabetes, those who recently diagnosed as having diabetes, persons having challenges managing blood sugar esp. those taking medication and not able to reach their goal.
+Persons needing diabetes self-management include; persons with prediabetes, those who were recently diagnosed as having diabetes, persons having challenges managing blood sugar esp. those taking medication and not able to reach their goal.
 Persons making a change in treatment like moving from oral medication to insulin.

 A diabetes educator is a health professional who has had additional training in the management of diabetes.
-With a diabetes educator you will have full support and counselling in understanding; how and when to exercise, foods to eat and foods to avoid, how to take your medication to get the best from them and understanding how to manage stress in your life.
+With a diabetes educator you will have full support and counselling in understanding how and when to exercise, foods to eat and those to avoid, how to take your medication to get the best from them and understanding how to manage stress in your life.

 Yes! there will be a certificate offered to clients successfully completed the diabetes self-management programme and gain full independence to manage their condition.